Azure/connectthedots/Devices/readme.md

 ## Creating devices IDs for Azure IoT Hub ##
 The ConnecttheDots project uses Azure IoT Hub to connect devices to the Cloud.
 When [deploying the full solution using the ARM template](Azure/ARMTemplate/Readme.md) an Azure IoT Hub is deployed as part of your solution.

+The ConnectTheDots website allows you to manage your IoT Hub (Create/Delete devices, get conneciton strings) directly from the site.
+But for security reasons, there is a configuration step described in the [service deployment instructions](../Azure/ARMTemplate/readme.md#enable-iothub-management).
+If you have enabled this feature, then you can manage the devices directly from your ConnectTheDots website.

-You can find connection information for managing the IoT Hub instance in the [Azure portal](http://portal.azure.com).
+If you have not enabled the feature, then , you can find connection information for managing the IoT Hub instance in the [Azure portal](http://portal.azure.com).
 Search for the Resource Group with the name you used for the solution when deploying the services using the script.
 For each of the devices that you want to connect to your ConnectTheDots solution, you will need to create a new device ID.
 You will find all the instructions to create device IDs and retrieve connection strings [here](https://github.com/Azure/azure-iot-sdks/blob/master/doc/manage_iot_hub.md).